bklavet/Echo-skill-to-control-Directv/README.md

-# If you live in an apartment or complex where internet is provided, This most likely will not work.
+# If you live in an apartment or complex where internet is provided (that you are not paying for) This most likely will not work.

 # Echo-skill-to-control-Directv